Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Naturally vegan and gluten-free, this salad comes together in just 15 minutes – and while it makes a lovely light lunch, it can also be a delicious side.
 You can even mash it to use as a wholesome sandwich filling!

-Because it lasts for up to four days in the fridge, you might want to make a big batch and enjoy it throughout the week.
+Because this dish lasts up to four days in the fridge, you might like to make a big batch and enjoy it throughout the week.
 That way, you’ll always have something healthy to snack on.

 5. One-pot pasta primavera